A/B Testing Sample Size: A Definitive Guide for Beginners

 10. Reconciling Business Goals with Statistical Rigor

-Balancing business goals with the need for statistical rigor requires careful planning.
-Also set clear expectations to ensure that decisions are based on reliable data, without sacrificing speed or accuracy.
-This can involve setting realistic timelines for A/B testing, allowing enough time to reach the required sample size while still meeting business objectives.
+Business priorities often demand quick results, which can conflict with the time needed to obtain statistically significant results.
+Balancing business goals with the need for statistical rigor requires careful planning, setting clear expectations, and establishing realistic timelines that allow enough time to reach the required sample size while meeting business objectives.

 Best Practices for Managing Sample Size in A/B Testing